Chapter 15.465

 A. Purpose and Applicability.

 1. The purpose of this section is to establish reasonable standards for the safe operation and appropriate siting of supportive housing facilities within the City of SeaTac, so as to protect public health and safety for both facility residents and the broader community.
-This section does not include regulations for community residential facilities regulated by SMC 15.465.400, homeless encampments regulated by SMC 15.475.050, and accessory religious use facilities.
+This section does not include regulations for community residential facilities regulated by SMC 15.465.400, outdoor encampments regulated by SMC 15.475.050, and accessory religious use facilities.

 As defined in Chapter 15.105 SMC, “supportive housing facilities” includes emergency housing, emergency shelters, permanent supportive housing, and transitional housing in buildings or other permanent structures.